feravolt/FDE.AI-docs/faq.md

 > Why are/is the CPU and/or GPU Turbo not supported?

 — Because the kernel you use doesn't provide a required info node for FDE.AI to use.
 However it could also be your device's chipset/driver simply not supporting it.
 Additionally, some CPUs doesn't provide required tunables to operate with. 'ondemand'/'interactive'/'schedutil' or based on these governors should be supported by CPU Turbo.
-Anyhow, what you can try is changing the governor, kernel or simply clear the apps data to ensure its not just a random glitch.
+Anyhow, what you can try is changing the governor, kernel or simply clear the apps data to ensure it's not just a random glitch.
-Additionally, to that, there is legacy GPU Turbo support for certain Mali and Vivante GPU's that otherwise don't support the feature.
+Additionally to that, there is legacy GPU Turbo support for certain Mali and Vivante GPU's that otherwise don't support the feature.
 It requires having constant game boost option active and works with supported games automatically, or can be always enabled if AI mode is set to performance.